drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 * explain why it is important to learn to analyze information I read, view or hear.
 * analyze an article, chapter or book.
-* explain how the way they see and experience the world impact understanding of leadership.
+* explain how the way they see and experience the world impacts understanding of leadership.

-How does a leader develop integrity in him/herself and in others?
+* list several practices that are known to develop personal integrity

 ##